-The month of Reed symbolizes wisdom, adaptability, and communication with the ancestors.
 Reeds are flexible and that is beneficial as this month often brings changes.
-Reed reminds us that winter is near and we must prepare.
+They also remind us that winter is near and we must prepare.

 It’s Ogden letter. was originally Ñ (Ngetal: Reed).
 Interestingly no Irish or English words start with the Ng sound.
 At a later date, the letter Peith, Peit, Pethboc (Beith-bhog, soft B) was added for the P so occasionally you will see this letter with Reed.